 Using single fold tape as an outside trim:

 If using single fold tape as an outside trim, the process is the same, except that the application starts with the tape aligned right-side-in to the wrong side of the fabric.

 Using Bindings to Create a Cased Edge Finish (Bound Edges)

 Different Strokes (or Stitches) for Different Folks

-When machine sewing binding, everyone likes to do things a little differently.
-Most methods work similarly if your careful with your positioning and sewing.
+When sewing binding, everyone likes to do things a little differently.
+Most methods work similarly if you’re careful with positioning and sewing.
 Do what works for you.
 It often depends on the materials, project, and person.
 My methods vary depending on what I’m sewing.